SNMPv3 tab

 Encryption settings

-Password SNMP packets are encrypted in DES or AES-128, and an encryption key can be defined.
+Password SNMP packets are encrypted in DES or AES-128, and an encryption key can be set.
 By default the authentication key will be used.

 WARNING